aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 latest: digest: sha256:ca16f12268907c32140586e2568e2032f04b95d70b373c00fcee7e776e2d29da size: 528
 $
 ```
-NOTE: If you run into issues with certificate because GO PROXY server is not reachable, you can turn it off by setting the environment variable `GO_PROXY` as below and then build the gateway and colorteller images
+NOTE: If you run into issues with certificate because GO PROXY server is not reachable, you can turn it off by setting the environment variable `GO_PROXY` as below and then build the frontend and colorteller images
 ```
 export GO_PROXY=direct
 ```

-#### Deploy gateway and colorteller services
+#### Deploy frontend and colorteller services

 We will now deploy our services on ECS.
 The following CloudFormation template will be used to create these resources for our application: